-Bombay High Court refuses to stop Maratha quota activist Jarange-Patil’s march from entering Mumbai
+Bombay High Court refuses to stop Maratha quota march from entering Mumbai

 However, the Supreme Court blocked the Maratha reservation in 2021 citing the 50% cap on total reservations it had set in 1992.
 The court said there were no “exceptional circumstances” or an “extraordinary situation” in Maharashtra for the state government to breach the limit.

 Jarange-Patil had first begun a hunger strike on August 29 to press for the demand, but ended it soon after, giving the Maharashtra government a 40-day deadline to implement the reservations.
-However, as the deadline elapsed, he resumed his indefinite hunger strike on October 25.
+However, as the deadline elapsed, he resumed his hunger strike on October 25.

 He withdrew this strike on November 2 after holding a discussion with a Maharashtra government delegation.
 While ending his fast, he had warned the government of a bigger agitation if no action was taken to grant reservations by December 24.